 Table of Contents

-What is CNC machining?
+What is CNC Machining?

 CNC machining is a manufacturing process with high precision and versatility.
 The process involves computer control and machine tools.
 They remove layers from a blank part (a blank or workpiece) to make a custom-designed part or product.
 This technology applies to many materials: metals, plastics, wood, and composites.
 It is vital in industries like aerospace, automotive, and medical.

-The most significant advantage of CNC machining is its high accuracy.
+The most significant advantage of custom CNC machining is its high accuracy.
 CNC machines can make parts with tight tolerances and smooth surfaces.
 This is critical for demanding applications.
 This accuracy is consistent across many parts.
 It ensures that both mass-produced and custom projects are uniform.
 Also, CNC machines are versatile.
 They can machine many materials with different properties.
 This gives manufacturers many possibilities for product development.
 Design flexibility is another major advantage.
 By changing the CNC program, you can quickly make design changes.
 You won’t need new tools or set-ups, which saves time and resources.

 Large-scale CNC machining plays an important role in this process, particularly in the manufacture of large and complex components such as wing frames and fuselage assemblies.
 3+2 Axis machining technology makes this type of machining more efficient and precise, meeting the high standards required by the aerospace industry.
 Large CNC machines not only ensure the quality and performance of parts, but also meet the stringent safety and reliability regulations of the aerospace industry.

-CNC machining is costlier in high volume than processes like injection molding.
+CNC machining is costlier in high volume than processes like injection moulding.
 This is because of the slow cutting process and the high cost of raw materials.
 Each part needs to be machined alone.
 This lengthens the cycle time, especially for complex or finely machined parts.

 Despite this, CNC machining is still the top choice.
 It is for projects needing high precision, material flexibility, and design adaptability.
 Its benefits make it worth using in many applications.

-What is injection molding?
+What is Injection Molding?

 Injection molding is primarily aimed at the processing of plastic parts.
 In this process, molten material is injected into a mold to form complex shapes with high precision.
 Now, many industries use it.
 They include automotive, medical devices, consumer electronics, packaging, and others.